Ferrari 290 MM: Racing History

-The car won the 1956 Mille Miglia, raced by Eugenio Castellotti, while another 290 MM, driven by Juan Manuel Fangio, finished fourth.
+Ferrari entered five cars for the 1956 Mille Miglia a pair of 290 MMs, a pair of 860 Monzas, and a single 250 SWB GT.
+A 290 MM raced by Eugenio Castellotti won the event, while another 290 MM, driven by Juan Manuel Fangio, finished fourth.
 Phil Hill and Maurice Trintignant also won the Swedish Grand Prix of that year, granting Ferrari the overall victory in the 1956 World Sportscar Championship.
-The following year a 290 MM won the 1000 km Buenos Aires.
+The following year, in 1957, a 290 MM (converted from an 860 Monza), won the 1000 km Buenos Aires driven by Wolfgang von Trips, Alfonso de Portago and Eugenio Castellotti.
+Renowned racing driver Stirling Moss also drove a 290 MM at the 1957 Bahamas Speed Weeks and Nassau Trophy, winning the former race.